-Manhattan College has two residential areas.
-The first area is the main campus with four residence facilities: Jasper Hall, Chrysostom Hall, Horan Hall and Lee Hall.
-Nearly 56 percent of all students living on campus reside in Horan Hall and Lee Hall, which border the local community and feature same-gender suites.
+Manhattan has two residential areas.
+The first area is the main campus with four residence facilities: Jasper Hall, Chrysostom Hall, Horan Hall and Lee Hall, which border the local community and feature same-gender suites.

 The second residential area, Overlook Manor, houses students in apartments with same-gender suites; it is two blocks from the College's main entrance in a well-populated residential neighborhood.

-Access to all student residence halls requires a computerized student I.D. card.
+Access to all student residence halls requires a Manhattan College student I.D. card.
 Moreover, since Horan Hall, Lee Hall and Overlook Manor have direct access from the off-campus community, they are staffed 24 hours with public safety officers.
-The other buildings, surrounded by campus grounds, are patroled by officers and supervisors.
+The other buildings, surrounded by campus grounds, are patrolled by officers and supervisors.
 Living within each building are resident directors (RDs), professionals in the field of student development, and resident assistants (RAs), students specially selected to work among their peers.
 They implement the established policies of emergency procedures and are thoroughly trained in mediation and rule enforcement.
 All visitors to residence halls must be accompanied by their resident host, including overnight guests, who must be students of the same gender as the host.
 All student apartments have locking doors and windows.

 During winter intersession and other vacation periods, students are allowed to remain on campus with no reduction in security service.
-During the summer, some residences are used for conferences.
-Twelve month housing is available in Overlook Manor.
+Twelve-month housing is available in Overlook Manor.